freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/expansion-cards/index.md

 * USB Card - provides additional USB ports of varying connector type sizes and versions (USB2.0.
 USB3.0, USB-C) to accomodate plug in peripherals and devices to a computer
 * RAID Controller Card - provides the ability to utilize RAID configurations with your hard drives, enabling complex disk configurations to meet specific user needs (RAID-1 for redundancy for example)
 * Sound Card - if the motherboard doesn't include basic sound capabilities (less common), a sound card can be purchased to add audio capabilities.
 Another reason for using a Sound Card are more audio input options (SPDIF & Multichannel Connectors) or additional audio fidelity options that go above and beyond what basic sound capabiitlies are provided by the motherboard.
+* Network Cards - although most motherboards nowadays will provide some sort of network interface (usually an ethernet port or two).
+You can purchase 3rd party network interface cards that provide extra functionality ranging from higher bandwith on their ports to WiFi accessability (most motherboards do not natively support WiFi).

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->